Sagittaria cristata

+Sagittaria cristata, the crested arrowhead, is a perennial herb growing up to 75 cm tall.
+The leaves are flat, long and narrow, not lobed, and up to 40 cm long.
+The flowers are white.

-Sagittaria cristata, the crested arrowhead, is a plant species native to Ontario and north-central United States (Illinois, Iowa, Minnesota, Missouri, Nebraska, Wisconsin, Michigan).
+The species is native to Ontario and north-central United States (Illinois, Iowa, Minnesota, Missouri, Nebraska, Wisconsin, Michigan).
 It grows in shallow water along the edges of lakes, streams and marshes.

-Sagittaria cristata is a perennial herb up to 75 cm (30 inches) tall.
-Leaves are flat, long and narrow, not lobed, up to 40 cm (16 inches) long.
-Flowers are white.